The Faceless Ones

 Sue: And you call yourself a fan?

-The authorities finally turn the Doctor’s bluff into a genuine threat when they find the bodies used by the Chameleons’ spearhead hidden in a car park.
+The Doctor’s bluff becomes a genuine threat when the authorities discover some inert bodies hidden in the airport car park.

-Sue: Why didn’t they shrink the bodies?
-They could have taken them to the satellite as hand luggage.
+Sue: Why didn’t they shrink them?
+They could have taken the bodies to the satellite with them as hand luggage.

-Me: They can only miniaturise people on the plane.
+Me: They can only miniaturise people on the plane, I think.

-Sue: You know, there is a mad logic to this, if you can be bothered to look for it.
+Sue: You know, there’s a mad logic to this, if you can be bothered to search for it.

-The Doctor continues to stir up Blade, reminding him that while the Director is safe, he could cease to exist at any moment.
+The Doctor continues to push Blade’s buttons, reminding him that while the Director is safe, he could cease to exist at any moment.

 Sue: Oh, this is very Doctor Who now.
 He’s playing the bad guys off against themselves.

-Blade turns his weapon on the Director and then something remarkable happens.
-The Doctor opens up peaceful negotiations with the alien interlopers.
+When Blade turns his weapon on the Director, something remarkable happens.
+The Doctor offers to open peaceful negotiations with the aliens.

 Sue: Right, well he’s definitely the Doctor now.
-He didn’t just blow them up and he didn’t watch somebody else blow them up, either.
-He showed great humanity and forgiveness.
-And that’s what the Doctor is all about, isn’t he?
+He didn’t just blow them up, and he didn’t watch somebody else blow them up, either.
+He showed humanity and forgiveness.
+And that’s what the Doctor is all about.

-Me: Is this the point where you feel like we’re watching ‘real’ Doctor Who?
+Me: Is this the point where you feel like you’re watching ‘real’ Doctor Who?

 Sue: Yes.
 Yes, I think it is.

-Sue: Hang on a minute – so Shirley’s not going with them?
+Sue: Hang on a minute.
+Shirley isn’t going with them?

-Me: They did offer to take her on as a companion but she turned them down.
+Me: They offered to take her on as a companion, but she turned them down.

 Sue: I missed that bit.
 Rewind it.

-Me: No, I mean the producers asked her to stay but she refused.
+Me: No, I mean the producers asked her to stay on as a companion, but she refused.

 Sue: Surely you can’t be serious.